List of The Hunger Games characters: Beetee Latier

 Beetee Latier is the District 3 male tribute in the 75th Hunger Games.
-He was skilled in electronics and won his game by electrocuting groups of tributes at once.
+He was skilled in electronics and won his games by electrocuting six tributes at once.
 Beetee also contributed substantially to the technology of the Capitol.
 He joined the alliance to protect Katniss and devised a plan to electrocute the Careers.
 Although injured, he survived the game and was brought by the rebels to District 13.
 Beetee joined the district's technology division, working on the military equipment and designing a bomb that President Coin later used to bomb the Capitol children and medics, killing Prim.
 However, Beetee had no direct role in the actual bombing itself with Gale Hawthorne later admitting that neither he nor Beetee knew for sure if it was their bomb that had been used.
+Beetee ultimately voted against a symbolic Hunger Games.

 In Sunrise on the Reaping, Beetee is the father of one of the tributes for the 50th Hunger Games and plots with Haymitch, Wiress, Mags and Plutarch Heavensbee to sabotage the games.
-Afterwards, Plutarch reveals that Beetee's life was spared as he simply too valuable and Beetee chose not to commit suicide as his wife is pregnant again.
+Afterwards, Plutarch reveals that Beetee's life was spared because he is simply too valuable to the Capitol, and Beetee chose not to commit suicide as his wife is pregnant again.